alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 Using the tactics above, I reached 700 followers.
 All at the expense of mental health, which had gotten worse the further I got.
 By then, even picking up my camera gave me anxiety.
 So in March 2017, I stopped.
 My mental health quickly improved.

 I've been thinking a lot about whom to blame here.
-There appears to be no simple answers.
-At the core, Instagram is simply a photo-sharing platform.
-The situation could have been prevented from my side.
+There appear to be no simple answers.
+At its core, Instagram is simply a photo-sharing platform.
+Maybe the situation could have been prevented from my side.
 Still, I know that many others use it in similar ways, whether they want to or not.
+With what’s [coming out](https://www.bbc.com/news/technology-58570353) now about Facebook’s internal research, I suspect this experience is not uncommon.

 # Solution (in progress)